Man dies in Hawaii after falling into lava tube in his yard

 Police Maj.
 Robert Wagner told Big Island Now that it appeared the man had been trimming branches when he fell through the soft ground.

-Rescue teams were able to rappel into the lave tube and bring the man back up.
+Rescue teams were able to rappel into the lava tube and bring the man back up.
 He was transported to Hilo Medical Center, where he was pronounced dead, the press release said.

 Police have not released the man's name, as his family has not been notified.
 An autopsy Tuesday determined he died as a result of injuries consistent with falling, police said, and no foul play is suspected.